 Bolt Biotherapeutics to Present Preclinical Data for BDC-3042, a Dectin-2-Targeting Agonistic Antibody, at 2023 AACR Annual Meeting

-REDWOOD CITY, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- Bolt Biotherapeutics BOLT, a clinical-stage biopharmaceutical company developing novel immuno-oncology therapeutics for the treatment of cancer, today announced that it will present a poster with new preclinical data for BDC-3042, a Dectin-2-targeting agonistic antibody, at the upcoming American Association of Cancer Research (AACR) Annual Meeting 2023.
+/EIN News/ -- REDWOOD CITY, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- Bolt Biotherapeutics (Nasdaq: BOLT), a clinical-stage biopharmaceutical company developing novel immuno-oncology therapeutics for the treatment of cancer, today announced that it will present a poster with new preclinical data for BDC-3042, a Dectin-2-targeting agonistic antibody, at the upcoming American Association of Cancer Research (AACR) Annual Meeting 2023.
 The conference is being held at the Orange County Convention Center in Orlando, Fla. from April 14-19, 2023.

 “We are excited about BDC-3042 and its novel mechanism of action targeting tumor-associated macrophages.
 BDC-3042 has the potential to treat many types of cancer,” said Randall Schatzman, Ph.D., Chief Executive Officer of Bolt Biotherapeutics.
 “We will be presenting new data in our AACR poster demonstrating recent progress in the development of this proprietary program.
 We look forward to advancing BDC-3042 into the clinic this year.”